How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-From the data, it appears there is a fairly strong correlation between length of time blogging and income.
+From the data, it appears there is a very strong correlation between length of time blogging and income.
 This shows that perseverance definitely pays off in blogging!

 One very important detail to note is that bloggers who have been blogging for less than 3 years are hardly earning anything and have very few pageviews… This very much supports the notion that the early years of blogging are a little like a ghost town!
 But, if that’s you right now, just take a look at the 3y+ numbers for encouragement.
 Many bloggers give up too soon.
 But these figures show that, if you stick at it long enough, you are likely to reap the rewards!

-One interesting detail, though, is that bloggers who have been blogging for more than 10 years are actually earning LESS, on average, than bloggers who have been blogging for 5-10 years.
+One interesting detail, though, is that bloggers who have been blogging for more than 10 years have a considerably lower RPM, on average, than bloggers who have been blogging for 5-10 years.

-It’s impossible to say for certain why this is, but my best guess would be that bloggers who have been blogging for over 10 years are likely to have a lot of poor quality, out of date and/or unoptimized content on their sites, which could be dragging down their overall search engine rankings and RPMs.
-(Google has repeatedly said that overall site quality is an important ranking factor.)
+Another additional explanation could be that bloggers who have been blogging for over 10 years are likely to have a lot of poor quality, out of date and/or unoptimized content on their sites, which could be dragging down their overall RPMs.

 Comparison with last year

-While the general picture is similar to previous years, there are some notable differences in the 2024 data, compared to the results from last year’s Blogging Income Survey.
+While the general picture is similar to previous years, there are some notable differences in this year’s data, compared to the results from last year’s Blogging Income Survey.

-Firstly, bloggers in the 1-3y bracket are earning much less on average this year, compared to 2023.
-Last year bloggers in this bracket were earning $1,366.67 on average compared to an average of just $74.89 this year.
+Firstly, bloggers in the 1-3y bracket are earning quite a bit more on average this year, compared to last year.
+Last year bloggers in this bracket were earning just $74.89 on average compared to an average of $205.44 this year.

 This is very encouraging and shows that blogging really does reward hard work and patience.
 Blogging is certainly not dead!